 In this chapter, Owain gives a behavioral insight: human behavior is such that the pain of loss is more than the pleasure of gain.

 For instance (borrowing the example from this book), the pain of losing ten cents would be more than the pleasure of gaining ten cents.

 How does this help in achieving goals?

 For example, your goal might be to earn a degree amid a recession.
-If you fail to achieve your goal, you would run the risk of spending days without money.
+If you fail to achieve your goal, you will risk spending days without money.
 And you can’t afford that, right?